 Pantip Plaza – I list this shopping mall as the first place to buy a camera simply because it’s the most popular electronics mall in Bangkok.
 However, many Thais will tell you to avoid Pantip Plaza and go elsewhere instead.
 Pantip can have good deals and is in an easy location to get to but, with overly aggressive sales people, shops that are crowded and scams that seem quite prevalent, I tend to avoid Pantip and so do most of my Thai friends.

-Fortune Mall – My favorite place to buy any electronics, including cameras, is Fortune Mall.
-Much less busy than Pantip Plaza and with a mostly Thai clientele, you’re guaranteed to get much better prices and much better service.
+Fortune Town Mall – My favorite place to buy any electronics, including cameras, is Fortune Town Mall.
+Much less busy than Pantip Plaza and with a mostly Thai clientele, you’re guaranteed to get much better prices and far better service.

 Sales staff aren’t aggressive, there are well over 50 shops selling cameras and camera accessories and, with bargaining to be expected, you’ll get the price down a little bit.
-Nikon, Canon, Sony, Casio, Brica, Ricoh – everything is available at Fortune Mall.
+Nikon, Canon, Sony, Casio, Brica, Ricoh – everything is available at Fortune Town Mall.